seomoz/interpol/README.md

   # Needed by Interpol::StubApp and Interpol::ResponseSchemaValidator.
   config.response_version '1.0'

-  # Determines which versioned request endpoint definition Interpol uses
+  # Determines which versioned request endpoint definition Moz-Interpol uses
   # for a request.
 You can also use a block form, which yields
   # the rack env hash and the endpoint object as arguments.
   # This is useful when you need to extract the version from a